By Amanda Durish Cook

 Todd said the BTM deliverability requirement is infeasible because lowercase BTM generation would be ineligible for firm or point-to-point transmission service; those resources would not be captured in MISO’s Open Access Same Time Information System (OASIS), which provides data on available transmission capability.

 “Why wouldn’t people just take all of their generation behind the meter and forego operating procedure?”
-American Electric Power’s Kent Felix asked, referring to non-dispatchable BTM generation.
+American Electric Power’s Kent Feliks asked, referring to non-dispatchable BTM generation.